 Mauricio Pochettino attempted to take a number of players with him from Southampton to Tottenham in 2014; reports at the time suggested Spurs wanted Dejan Lovren, Adam Lallana, Morgan Schneiderlin and Jay Rodriguez to follow the Argentinian to White Hart Lane.
 He ended up with just one, though, and it took a couple of years to get Wanyama.

 The Kenyan was signed to bolster Spurs’ midfield after the Londoners missed out on the title in 2015/16, while Wanyama was excelling in Southampton’s midfield.
-He replicated those displays in his first season at Tottenham but knee injuries have curtailed his career over the last two campaigns.
+He replicated those displays in his first season at Tottenham but knee injuries curtailed his progress thereafter.
+He’s since moved to MLS club Montreal Impact, managed by Thierry Henry.

 Central midfield: Jordy Clasie